 TK is an Ipswich-based Christian charity whose mission is to reach out with compassion and practical support to women struggling with addictions.
 Our "Women Together" (WT) groups offer support and hope for any woman whose life has been affected by any addiction at any stage of recovery.
 We are also nearing completion of the first phase of a purpose-built residential therapeutic rehabilitation centre.
-We are recruiting the team that will operate the therapeutic services which we hope will commence in early 2017.
+We are recruiting the team that will operate the therapeutic services which we hope will commence during 2017.
 TK has relationships with over 300 local individuals, community partners, churches, substance misuse specialists and organisations who support us as volunteers, service suppliers, advisors and fundraisers.

 Women Together Recovery Groups

-Our WT groups continue to grow with more women attending each week and almost 60 lives touched by the programme so far.
+Our WT groups continue to grow with more women attending each week and almost 70 lives touched by the programme so far.
 We have completed a series of successful WT “taster sessions” in Ipswich in partnership with Turning Point, a national social care provider addressing substance misuse issues in Suffolk.
-TK has also been asked to start more groups in new venues in Ipswich and we are adding a new weekly group in north-east Ipswich starting on 9th January 2017.
+TK has also been asked to start more groups in new venues in Ipswich and we added a new weekly group in north-east Ipswich in January 2017.

 We are extremely grateful for financial support from individuals, churches and trusts.
 We have also received support from many local suppliers and workers whose generosity and commitment to the project are amazing.
 In addition, many individuals have undertaken personal challenges to raise sponsorship for the project, while others have organised fundraising events throughout the year.
 As a result, we are close to funding the remaining capital costs for the construction of the centre, and we hope to raise the necessary funds for the initial service start-up costs in coming weeks and months.
 If you would like to know how you can support us financially please contact us.